-There are over 400 project management software solutions on the market, as of April 2020, according to Software Advice.
+As of January 2021, there are over 450 project management software solutions on the market, according to Software Advice.
 And the market is expected to grow by more than 10% per year, on average, for at least the next five years.
 That’s an overwhelming number of options to sift through!

 With so many choices available, you’re likely wondering which software is right for your team.
 We’ve compiled a list of the best project management software options, including the pros and cons of each, to help you find the perfect solution for your company.

 Best Project Management FAQs

 Not all project management solutions are built alike.
 There is an incredibly broad range of tools on the market, which means no one option is right for every business and every team.

 Some project management solutions offer simple, easy to navigate ways of managing tasks, while others boast an end-to-end business solution.
 Then there’s everything in between.

 Maybe you’ve outgrown your old tool, or are choosing a solution for the first time.
 In either case, simply picking the first software that someone recommends could lead to disaster, if it’s the wrong fit for your team.
 One of the main reasons software projects fail is that users don’t like or can’t use the solution.

 That’s why we’ve brought together a comprehensive list of the best project management software and laid out the pros and cons of each choice.
 So, you can compare the top options on the market and make sure the tool you select is the best project management software for your team and company.

 A good project management software (and vendor) will offer the following benefits: